privacybydesign/attribute-index/README.markdown

 If you want to have an up-to-date attribute index, it is recommended to update the scheme managers regularly and run the update script afterwards.

+To generate the JavaScript handling issuance sessions of demo credentials, run:

+    yarn
+    yarn run build

 ## Using untrusted scheme managers